Working the Angles for Content Creation

-Remember to plan your story angles carefully, you can reuse a story five or six times.
+If you plan your story angles carefully, you can reuse a story five or six times.
 Even more.
-In the case of our intrepid publicity executive, a 90-degree change in his angle was enough to change the outcome of his story.
+In the case of my RCA publicity executive, a 90-degree change in his angle was enough to change the outcome of his story.
 He saved his own neck and ended up with a great public demonstration.
 Things may not be so easy for you, but his last-minute realization is worth remembering.

 Here’s another way to look at angling.
 A good marcom pro never forgets the essential facts related to a product, service or event.
 So what do you do?
 Put them in bullet points in the middle of the paragraph?
 No. You fold the key points into stories that are personal, situational, and demonstrative.
 Narratives like these are gold for content strategy because one aspect of a product (for instance) can instantly produce three angles!

 That’s all for now.